Ritchie Blackmore: 1990s

 The next Deep Purple line-up recorded one album titled Slaves and Masters (1990), which featured former Rainbow vocalist Joe Lynn Turner.
 During song composition, Turner wrote his vocal melodies.
 Subsequently, the "Mark Two" line-up reunited for a second time in late 1992 and produced one studio album, The Battle Rages On....
-Overall, the traditional Deep Purple sound returned.
 During the follow-up promotional tour, Blackmore quit the band for good in November 1993.
-Prominent guitarist Joe Satriani was brought in to complete the remaining tour dates.
+Guitarist Joe Satriani was brought in to complete the remaining tour dates.

 Blackmore reformed Rainbow with new members in 1994.
-This Rainbow line-up, featuring hard rock singer Doogie White, lasted until 1997 and produced one album titled Stranger in Us All in 1995.
+This Rainbow line-up, featuring singer Doogie White, lasted until 1997 and produced one album titled Stranger in Us All in 1995.
 It was originally intended to be a solo album but due to the record company pressures the record was billed as Ritchie Blackmore's Rainbow.
-Though Doogie White wasn't as distinctive as previous Rainbow singers, the album had a sound dissimilar to any Rainbow of old.
-This was Rainbow's eighth studio album, made after a gap of 12 years since Bent out of Shape, and is regarded as Blackmore's last hard rock album.
+This was Rainbow's eighth studio album, made after a gap of 12 years since Bent out of Shape.
 A world tour including South America followed.
 Rainbow was disbanded once again after playing its final concert in 1997.
 Blackmore later said, "I didn't want to tour very much."

-Over the years Rainbow went through many personnel changes with no two studio albums featuring the same line-up: Blackmore was the sole constant band member.
-Rainbow achieved modest success; the band's worldwide sales are estimated at more than 28 million album copies, including 4 million copies sold in the US.
+Over the years Rainbow had gone through many personnel changes with no two studio albums featuring the same line-up: Blackmore was the sole constant band member.
+Rainbow achieved moderate success; the band's worldwide sales are estimated at more than 28 million album copies, including 4 million copies sold in the US.

-In 1997 Blackmore, with his girlfriend Candice Night as vocalist, formed the traditional folk rock duo Blackmore's Night.
-From about 1995, they were already working on their debut album Shadow of the Moon (1997).
+In 1995, Blackmore, with his girlfriend Candice Night as vocalist, began working on a folk rock project, which later became the debut album Shadow of the Moon (1997) for their duo Blackmore's Night.
 Blackmore once portrayed their artistic characteristics as "Mike Oldfield plus Enya".
-Blackmore mostly used acoustic guitar, to back Night's delicate vocal melodies, which he wrote.
+Blackmore mostly used acoustic guitar, to back Night's delicate vocal melodies, which he often wrote.
 Night said, "When he sings, he sings only for me, in private".
-As a result, his musical approach shifted to vocalist-centred sounds.
-They recorded a mixture of original and cover materials.
-The band's musical style is inspired by medieval music and it blended with Night's lyrics about love's themes.
+As a result, his musical approach shifted to vocalist-centred sounds, and their recorded output is a mixture of original and cover materials.
+The band's musical style is heavily inspired by medieval music blended with Night's lyrics, which often feature themes of love and medieval times.
 The second release, entitled Under a Violet Moon (1999) continued in the same folk-rock style, with Night's vocals remaining a prominent feature of the band's style.
 The title track's lyrics were partly written by Blackmore.
 "Violet" was his mother's first name and "Moon" was his grandmother's surname.